thiennh1/student_performance_analysis/README.md

-# Student Performance Analysis Dashboard 🎓📊
+# Student Performance Analysis 🎓📊

 ## Project Description
 In the modern high school education system, assessing student performance must go beyond merely reading grades on a transcript.
 The **Student Performance Analysis** project is developed to apply a data-driven mindset to the academic sector, helping school administrators transition from simply "reporting grades" to "diagnosing and taking actionable steps."